Lone-Hassan/Lone-Hassan/README.md

 - 😊Studied Computer Science at Lund university Sweden
 - 🔭 I’m currently working on ...
 OrangeHRM(Open source HR-Management webApp) Test Automation Project
 - 🌱 I’m currently learning ...
-Software Testing
+Software Testing Automation
 - 👯 I’m looking to collaborate on ...
-Software Testing projects
+Software Testing projects (Web Automation, Api Automation or Mobile Automation)
 - 🤔 I’m looking for help with ...
 How to excel and flourish in software testing.
 - 💬 Ask me about ...
 - 📫 How to reach me: ... lone.hassan@gmail.com